-Starting May 19th, 2020, United Way Guelph Wellington Dufferin will be accepting applications for funding.
+Starting October 5, 2020, United Way Guelph Wellington Dufferin will be accepting applications for Round 2 of funding.

 United Way will be coordinating locally with the Guelph Community Foundation and other local foundations to ensure that funds are being distributed to have the best possible local reach to serve vulnerable populations.
 We encourage you to reach out to us if you are considering an application to both United Way and a local community foundation, so we can simplify the process for you.

 United Way Guelph Wellington Dufferin will fund organizations that provide direct services to vulnerable populations who are impacted by COVID-19.

 Your organization is eligible to receive funding if your organization has a charitable number, or is otherwise a qualified donee, and is providing supports and services to meet immediate community needs related to the COVID-19.

 This funding is intended to support frontline community service organizations providing services to support vulnerable Canadians, including low-income seniors, women, children and youth, persons with disabilities, members of the LGBTQ2S+ community, refugees, Indigenous peoples, members of racialized communities, and more.

 Funds may be used for immediate needs and priorities related to the impact of COVID-19.
 This includes, but is not limited to, services such as:

 - Preparing and delivering meals and/or food hampers

 - Supporting individuals in accessing income supports and financial coaching

 - Providing home care or personal support for seniors, elders, and persons with disabilities